February 2014 ~ St Martin/St Maarten

 Day 1258 ~ Swim MeetFebruary 23rd, 2014

-Nana and Nika participated in a swim meet competition.
+Anna and Sara participated in a swim meet competition.
 They were part of a 9-member boat-kid group from St. Maarten considered the 'homeschool' contingent.
 Also participating were five other schools from around the island.

 When it was over, the homeschoolers did very well.
-Grace captured third place in the Girls Butterfly and Nika's Relay team each took home third place medals.
+Grace captured third place in the Girls Butterfly and Sara's Relay team each took home third place medals.
 Congratulations!
 Go team!

 Day 1260 ~ February 25th, 2014